128technology/docs/docs/config_domain-based_web_filter.md

 #### Modes

-- **module:** The 128T router uses an external module for application classification.
-The 128T expects classification modules to be installed on the system in /var/etc/128technology/application-modules.
-(These modules are supplied by 128 Technology.)
+- **module:** The SSR uses an external module for application classification.
+The SSR expects classification modules to be installed on the system in /var/etc/128technology/application-modules, and are provided with the SSR software.
 - **tls:** The system inspects X.509 certificates exchanged during the TLS handshake to look for Common Name elements to identify applications.
 - **http:** The SSR will learn applications via HTTP host name parsing.
 - **all:** Includes all modes.
 To use the [web filtering feature](config_web_filtering.md), `application-identification` must be set to **all**.